josemarluedke/initjs/README.md

 - Add support for modules
 - Add support for configurations
 - Add support for pjax
+- Add support to initialize inside a partial (pjax friendly)
 - Remove the default namespace Common on app file
+- Remove the finish filter
 - Lots of refactoring and improvements
-- Add support to initialize inside a partial (pjax friendly)

 ### 1.0.1